awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 The following terms and concepts are central to your understanding and use of EC2 Image Builder\.

 **AMI**
 An Amazon Machine Image \(AMI\) is the basic unit of deployment in Amazon EC2, and is one of the types of images you can create with Image Builder\.
-An AMI is a pre\-configured virtual machine image that contains the operating system \(OS\) and preinstalled software to deploy Amazon EC2 instances\.
+An AMI is a pre\-configured virtual machine image that contains the operating system \(OS\) and preinstalled software to deploy EC2 instances\.
 For more information, see [Amazon Machine Images \(AMI\)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)\.

 **Image pipeline**
 An image pipeline provides an automation framework for building secure AMIs and container images on AWS\.
 The Image Builder image pipeline is associated with an image recipe or container recipe that defines the build, validation, and test phases for an image build lifecycle\.